huntdatacenter/docs/docs/do-science/service-desk/README.md

 ::: details About the required information

 * **access_ip**.
-This is the external IP from your local machine that is visible for us when you connect.
+This is the external IP from your local computer that is visible for us when you connect.
 [Click here](http://ip4.me) to locate your address.
 Note that IPs that starts with "10.", "192." and "172." are internal addresses that will not work.
 * **access_duration**.
 State if you request a "permanent" or "temporary" access from the address.
 Permanent openings will follow your user duration.
 If you need temporary access during travels or similar, state the desired duration of the opening.
 * **access_country**.
 State from which country you will be connecting.